 For a low tech, highly effective method of generating a great replacement queen, go straight to this link.

 Below, I will take you through all the methods available to you.

 First, be aware of the raw numbers.
 The most important of which is:

 **Queens are made from worker eggs that hatch into larvae: the only difference between a queen and a worker is the four days of feeding between hatching and the capping of their cell.

 I repeat: four days.
-It is a narrow window, demanding that a high population of well fed and “primed” nurse bees (practiced in feeding brood) are available to stuff those queen larvae cells with special food (a modified royal jelly).
+It is a narrow window, demanding that a high population of well fed and “primed” nurse bees (practiced in feeding brood) is available to stuff those queen larvae cells with special food (a modified royal jelly).
 That takes a strong hive, with lots of stores and a strong forager force.